-Learn about what make a bird different from other vertebrates.
+Learn about what makes a bird different from other vertebrates.
 Students will become birds and travel from station to station to see what type of beak works best for each food.
-They will look at pictures of various beaks and feet.
+They will look at pictures and biofacts of various beaks and feet.

-Owl & Pellets
+Owl Pellets

-Learn about the owls of Iowa, find out about the special adaptations of owls, and dissect an owl pellet.
-Students will see a variety of taxidermy owls.
-There is also a chance for a live screech owl to visit your classroom.
+Learn about the owls of Iowa, find out about the special adaptations of owls, and dissect an owl pellet and use a handout to discover what meal the owl recently had.
+Students will get to take home their bone prizes!